 Steven K. Smith is the author of the middle-grade series The Virginia Mysteries.

-Currently at five books, it combines modern-day fictional adventures with historical locations such as St. John’s Church, Belle Isle, and Maymont and historical figures such as Patrick Henry, Robert E. Lee, Lewis Ginter, and many
+Currently at five books, it combines modern-day fictional adventures with historical locations such as St. John’s Church, Belle Isle and Maymont, and historical figures such as Patrick Henry, Robert E. Lee and Lewis Ginter.

 His other works include the middle-grade comedy Brother Wars, the parenting memoir

-Over the past two years, Steven has visited more than 50 elementary schools in central Virginia.
+Over the past two years, Smith has visited more than 50 elementary schools in central Virginia.

 His first book, Summer of the Woods, is in development for film.

-Steven lives in Midlothian, VA, with his wife, three school-age sons, and a golden retriever.
-When he’s not writing, he works in e-healthcare and enjoys coaching his boys in sports, the outdoors, the New York Yankees, and taking naps.
+Smith lives in Midlothian, Virginia, with his wife, three school-age sons and a golden retriever.
+When he’s not writing, he works in e-healthcare and enjoys coaching his boys in sports, exploring the outdoors, following the New York Yankees and taking naps.